-If it’s someone’s job to write a new SQL query or by downloading data from external systems to handle all data requests, your team is headed in the wrong direction.
-The person in this role will be frustrated by the repetitive nature of those requests and overwhelmed by the large number of “high priority” requests.
-And the stakeholders who need that data will be frustrated by the amount of time their requests spend in queues, waiting for someone to get to them.
+If it’s someone’s job to write a new SQL query or download data from external systems to handle all data requests, your team is headed in the wrong direction.
+That’s because the person in this role will quickly become frustrated by the repetitive nature of those requests and overwhelmed by the large number of “high priority” requests.
+And, the stakeholders who need that data will be frustrated by the amount of time their requests spend in queues.
 Eventually each new problem will be met with fewer questions and even fewer answers.
 Bureaucracy and red tape are often stacked on top of this process, which naturally makes it even more painful.

 A data platform that allows data scientists and analysts to run their own queries off of the source data and build their own reusable data transformations and views is a necessity.
 Many business intelligence tools can turn queries into reusable data sets.
 For example, Looker has persistent derived tables.
 Data warehouses like Snowflake support the creation of derived views.
 Finally, big data systems like Spark support the creation of ad-hoc data tables sourced from data lakes.
 Furthermore, a variety of tools exist to aid in data discovery and schema tracking.

 Letting data users efficiently create and reuse their own transformations of data unlocks a whole new level of capabilities.
 This takes the value of data democratization and goes beyond it to make everyone both a producer and a consumer of data.
 DataOps is about empowering and trusting the people who rely on data through the smarter use of modern tools.

 Autonomation is not a misspelling of automation.
 It’s a specific method for thoughtfully leveraging the abilities of automation.
 And, it’s key to creating data processes that are reliable and scalable.